tekkno89/alfred/README.md

 # Alfred
 Alfred is a personal assistant to help with daily work.
 This project is still a work in progress.
 The only current feature is `focus` and is provided as a CLI tool.
 This will eventually be rolled into an app that runs in the background with other features, for example, updating your communications apps such as Slack with a DND status.
+Other features to come soon.

 ### Focus
 The `focus` feature provides a way for you to enable the Mac Do Not Disturb mode.
 Currently DND only allows you to specify a DND of 1 hour or until the next morning. `focus` allows you to provide a more granular time limit of as many minutes you would like.
 Not only does it enable DND, it will also hide your App Dock to help you focus on your work and not be distracted by any email or slack notifications that occur during your focus time.
 A bonus that is built in to DND is that it will sync across your other Mac devices, like your iPhone and iPad.
+Also, wanted to give [arodik](https://github.com/arodik) thanks for the inpiration.
+This had to be refactored when Ventura rolled out.

 ## Usage
 Once the focus script is [installed](#installation), you just need to call the `focus` command from your terminal.